jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/using-chat-extensions.md

 As a very brief summary, jupyter collaboration allows jupyterlab users to share a document in real time, based on [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 Any change made to the document is propagated to all users.
-These change can occur from the frontend or from the backend.
+These changes can occur from the frontend or from the backend.
 The shared document has an object representation in Typescript (for the frontend) and in Python (for the backend).
 These representations can be accessed and used by external extensions.